San Diego Mariners

 The San Diego Mariners were a professional ice hockey team based in San Diego, California, that competed in the World Hockey Association (WHA).
 The team played its home games at the San Diego Sports Arena.
 Previous to being in San Diego, the team was known as the New York Raiders, New York Golden Blades, and the Jersey Knights.
-After folding in 1977, San Diego Mariners' name was adopted by an unrelated franchise in the low-level, minor professional Pacific Hockey League (PHL).
+After folding in 1977, the team name was adopted by an unrelated franchise in the low-level, minor professional Pacific Hockey League (PHL).

 Notable alumni

 Star players for the Mariners included defenseman Harry Howell, center Andre Lacroix, and goaltender Ernie Wakely.
 The Mariners were coached by Howell (as player-coach) during their first season and Ron Ingram the succeeding two seasons, qualifying for the WHA playoffs each year.

 Demise

 Late in the Mariners' second season in 1975–76, owner Joseph Schwartz defaulted on paying his players' salaries and the league's assessments, and the league took over the team.
 In August 1976, McDonald's and San Diego Padres owner Ray Kroc purchased the team for $450,000.

 During the Mariners' final WHA season in 1976–77, the team never drew well, and when they only managed to attract 5,000 fans per game, Kroc sold the team to a group who planned to move it to Melbourne, Florida, however, they could not find a suitable arena.
 The team was then sold to former Philadelphia Flyers minority owner Bill Putnam, who changed the team's name to the "Florida Breakers" and announced they would play at the Hollywood Sportatorium in Hollywood, Florida, between Miami and Fort Lauderdale.
 After this deal fell apart Jerry Saperstein tried to buy the team and move them to the same area as the Florida Icegators.
 However, this deal collapsed as well, and after three attempts by three different groups to move the team to Florida all failed, the Mariners folded just before training camp opened in the fall of 1977.
 Fans who put down deposits for season tickets never got their money back.
 The last Mariners player active in major professional hockey was Kevin Devine, who played his last NHL game in the 1982-83 NHL season.
 Ron Plumb was the last active player who retired in 1986 after playing in England.
 Mariners' draft pick Don Edwards played in the NHL until 1986, but never played in the WHA.